 USA Dada Paris and the End of Dada MAIR26

 Dada spread to many countries.
-Centered around New York, US Dada was less political than European, but still nihilistic and iconoclastic attacking cherished beliefs.
+Centred around New York, US Dada was less political than European, but still nihilistic and iconoclastic attacking cherished beliefs.

-The central figure for the US Dada movement Alfred Stieglitz who was an american photographer and art promote.
-Many of the Dadaesque shows in the US centered on artworks instead of performance
+The central figure for the US Dada movement Alfred Stieglitz who was an American photographer and art promoter.
+Many of the Dadaesque shows in the US centred on artworks instead of performance

 Picabia was an artist and Cubist who also produced DADA works, he moved to New York from his native France